ccarnicle/cascade_scaffold/CONTRACT_PLAN.md

 - `executeCallback` auto-registers the agent if `data` is an `AgentCronConfig` payload; for action-only callbacks ("pause"/"cancel") it performs the action and returns.
 - On normal callbacks, the agent withdraws `paymentAmount` from the user vault (using the stored `flowWithdrawCap`) and deposits to the organization's FlowToken receiver derived from `organizationAddressByName`, then schedules the next callback.
 - `pause`, `unpause`, `cancel`, and `updatePaymentDetails` require registration.
+- `updatePaymentDetails` is currently a stub (panics).
+Avoid using the "update" action until implemented.

 ---